Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 data types of the variables you're working with.
 It's somewhat similar to working with types in Java, however, you don't need to declare types all over the place.
 It matters most when you're trying to perform operations on types and getting the data using the JDBC/ODBC.
 For example, if you try to perform a query where you're adding two strings, you'll receive an error since strings can't be added.
-You can concatenate two strings, but addition is for number types.
+You can, however, concatenate two strings.

 There are many types available, especially in PostgreSQL, but below are a few of the most commonly used ones.

+>Note: some of the data types we're introducing here may not be compatible with other databases.
+You'll have to
+>check the documentation when working with other databases if you're getting errors.
+You should also be able to look
+>up equivalent data types between different database systems.

 #### SERIAL

 The `SERIAL` type is an `INTEGER` under the hood, usually used as an ID.
-It's a PostgreSQL specific data type, which is usually just an `INTEGER` with the `AUTO INCREMENT` modifier in most other databases.
+It's a PostgreSQL specific data type, which is usually just an `INTEGER` with the `AUTO INCREMENT` modifier in most other databases (we'll be going over this in a sec).
 This is really useful for integer-typed `PRIMARY KEYS` in other databases, since it automatically creates a new unique ID for you.

 #### CHAR

 The `CHAR(x)` type is actually a string of max length `x`.
 If a value you insert isn't the full length `x`, then the value will be right-padded with spaces.
-For example, if the column type is `CHAR(5)`, then "hello" would be saved as "hello", but "hey" would be saved as "hey__" (pretend the underscores are spaces).
+For example, if the column type is `CHAR(10)`, then "helloworld" would be saved as "helloworld", but "hey" would be saved as "hey       ".

 #### VARCHAR